Everything You Need to Know to Prepare Your Home for Winter

 Start your grill and heat it up to 400 degrees so the cooking area gets nice and hot

 Turn off the grill and grab your grill brush

 Scrub the residue off the cooking area with the grill brush

 Mix soap and water in a bucket.
 Use a light scouring pad to scrub the remaining grease and gristle off the grill

 Use a similar soap and water mixture or a special stainless steel cleaner to clean up the outside of the grill

 Let your grill dry and cover it with a waterproof canvas cover

-Remember if you need extra space to store your outdoor gear or would like to use your awesome home to earn a bit of extra money, NXTSTOR, is a great option.
-As always be safe while cleaning your home and always reach out to a bit of extra help from those in the NXTSTOR community.For questions, comments, or help with anything, please reach out to email@example.com, it’s really me (Brandon) in disguise.
+Remember if you need extra space to store your outdoor gear or would like to use your awesome home to earn a bit of extra money, nextstore, is a great option.
+As always be safe while cleaning your home and always reach out to a bit of extra help from those in the nextstore community.For questions, comments, or help with anything, please reach out to firstname.lastname@example.org, it’s really me (Brandon) in disguise.